B-UMMI/Chewie-NS/docs/user/tutorial.rst

 Step-by-step Tutorial
 =====================

-We prepared a `chewie-NS instance <https://tutorial.chewbbaca.online/>`_ that provides a sandbox-style environment where anyone can test functionalities.
-This tutorial instance enables testing with simple cases that were specially designed to demonstrate how users can use `chewBBACA modules <https://github.com/B-UMMI/chewBBACA/tree/master/CHEWBBACA/CHEWBBACA_NS>`_ specifically designed to interact with chewie-NS to download, upload and synchronize schemas, while also promoting the exploration of data uploaded to the chewie-NS tutorial instance in its `website <https://tutorial.chewbbaca.online/>`_ and a better understanding of how it is possible to interact with the API.
+We prepared a `chewie-NS tutorial instance <https://tutorial.chewbbaca.online/>`_ that provides a sandbox-style environment where anyone can test functionalities.
+This tutorial instance enables testing with simple cases that were specially designed to demonstrate how users can leverage the `chewBBACA modules <https://github.com/B-UMMI/chewBBACA/tree/master/CHEWBBACA/CHEWBBACA_NS>`_ specifically designed to interact with chewie-NS to download, upload and synchronize schemas.
+The tutorial also provides clues for the exploration of data uploaded to the chewie-NS tutorial instance in its `website <https://tutorial.chewbbaca.online/>`_ and a better understanding of how it is possible to interact with the API.